Mikebug-Lite/Mikebug-Lite/README.md

 ## Hi there 👋

+I'm Mike (They/Them), an Electronic Engineer in training; just tring to get good version control practices down early on.
+I likely won't be interacting much publicly for a while yet until I have more skills to share.

 <!--
 **Mikebug-Lite/Mikebug-Lite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.